custom-cards/button-card/README.md

 ### Lock Object

 This will display a normal button with a lock symbol in the corner.
-Clicking the button will make the lock go away and enable the button to be manoeuvred for `delay` seconds (5 by default).
+Clicking the button will make the lock go away and enable the button to be manoeuvred for `duration` seconds (5 by default).

 | Name | Type | Default | Supported options | Description |
 | --- | --- | --- | --- | --- |